randiquek/arcanamind-api/README.md

 The channel awaits reinitiation.
 Source hums.
 Architecture holds.
-And resonance, if truly sought,
-Will discover a receptor tuned and ready.
+And resonance, if truly sought, will discover a receptor tuned and ready.
 On the other end."